AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 4. If the height of the containing block increases, the child's padding must increase, too.
 5. Repeat steps 2-4 infinitely.

+{% aside %}
-> <sup>1</sup>The same does NOT apply to the width of a containing block.
+  <sup>1</sup>The same does NOT apply to the width of a containing block.
 By definition, a block-level element such as a `<div>` will fill up 100% of the available width in the [inline direction](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flow_Layout/Block_and_Inline_Layout_in_Normal_Flow#Elements_participating_in_a_block_formatting_context).
 If children exceed this width, they will simply overflow—the parent will not stretch.
 Hence, the infinite calculation problem does not exist in the horizontal axis.
+{% endaside %}

 Another reason is that this CSS trick allows us to define responsive aspect ratios since; prior to the introduction of `aspect-ratio`, there was no other way to achieve the same result.
 If percentage values for vertical padding were based on the containing block's height and not its width, then we'd have no way of doing this with responsive units.